nbehrnd/bader_article/readme.md

 A couple of edits are necessary to tidy up the GitHub flavored Markdown file (`github_md.md`) which from now on serves as default container of content.
 Future exports to other file formats (e.g., pdf) will start from there.

+At present, linting is incomplete.
+So far, the conversion of the .md file into a .pdf via restructured text (rst) and `rst2pdf` (see file `ex_rst.pdf`) represents the content best in terms of completeness.
+On the other hand, the conversions via pdfLaTeX or groff don't squeeze the two illustrations ...